Exercise and Nutrition Sciences

 Nutrition and Dietetics (NUTR)

-NUTR:120 Career Decisions in Nutrition (1 Credit)
+NUTR 120 Career Decisions in Nutrition (1 Unit)

 Exploration of the nutrition/dietetics/food industry profession, including academic/internship routes, career opportunities, professional concepts and attributes.
 Self-assessment and goal setting with beginning portfolio development.
 (Formerly 7760:120)

-NUTR:132 Early Childhood Nutrition (3 Credits)
+NUTR 132 Early Childhood Nutrition (3 Units)

 Emphasis on nutrition as component of Early Childhood programs.
 Nutrition principles discussed in relation to self and young children.
 Prenatal and infant nutrition studied.
 Food as learning experience, menu planning, purchasing, sanitation, food labeling, storage and parent involvement included.
 For Family and Child Development Option, and an educational technology student.
 (Formerly 7760:132)

-NUTR:133 Nutrition Fundamentals (3 Credits)
+NUTR 133 Nutrition Fundamentals (3 Units)

 Study of basic nutrition concepts, contemporary issues, controversies; emphasis on macro/micro nutrient requirements for healthy individuals; analysis of a student's dietary intake.
 Online section available.
 (Formerly 7760:133)